quinngroup/CiliaRepresentation/README.md

 ## Experiments
 Experiments can be over basically anything, ranging from stability (not crashing and burning after a single epoch) to hyperparameter tuning through loss optimization.
 Here is the general experiment lifestyle:

 1. An experiment should begin its life as an **Issue**.
 The issue should be titled Exp\[X]: \[explanatory title] where \[X] is the next available experiment index.
-That is to say if the most recent experiment was exp17, then the new experiment should be titled Exp18: \[explanatory text].
+That is to say if the most recent experiment was exp17, then the new experiment should be titled Exp18: \[explanatory title].
 Generally they will begin as a vague goal (e.g. explore different options for learning rate).
 Such experiments should be tagged `design`.

 2. Design stage experiments should be refined by either the originator of the issue or any other members of the project (e.g. grid-search different learning rate values over \[1e-5 through 9e-5]).
 After being refined, the tag should be changed to `script-ready`